hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-3.markdown

 #### The fact that we produce a `String` makes it tempting to abuse the `Show` class for other purposes.

-Now, when we provide `Debug` instances, we are constrained in that we may only produce a `Repr` instance.
-We don't expose any `Repr` constructors; the only way we have to create these values is via the functions I've described above.
+Now, when we provide `Debug` instances, we are constrained in that we may only produce a `Repr` value rather than any old `String`.
+We don't expose any `Repr` constructors; the only way we can create these values is via the functions I've described above.
 This constraint ensures that a `Debug` instance is very unlikely to be useful in any situation other than its intended purpose.

 ### I want this!!!!

 Of course you do.
 You can check out [my PureScript implementation on GitHub](https://github.com/hdgarrood/purescript-debugged).
-I probably won't do a Haskell one; feel free to port it yourself.
+It doesn't yet do everything I've described in this post, but I'm confident that everything I've described is possible.
+I probably won't do a Haskell port, so feel free to port it yourself.

 [the first post]: ../down-with-show-part-1/
 [the second post]: ../down-with-show-part-2/